apigee/registry-experimental/samples/registry-prism-mock-controller/README.md

     ```
 7. Create a custom domain that points to this ip address.
 You can use sslip.io
 domain for demonstration purposes.
 For the IP address 3.4.5.6 use 3-4-5-6.sslip.io
+8. Upload the manifest to the registry
+    ```
+    registry upload manifest ./prism-manifest.yaml --project-id=${REGISTRY_PROJECT_NAME}
+    ```

-8. Verify the environment variables and apply the prism controller deployment.
+9. Verify the environment variables and apply the prism controller deployment.
 ```
     export APG_REGISTRY_ADDRESS=apigeeregistry.googleapis.com:443
     export APG_REGISTRY_INSECURE=0